agl-alexglopez/heap-allocator-workshop/README.md

 ### Inserting and Deleting

+To set up a measurement of inserting and deleting into a Red-Black Tree we start by forming a script with $2N$ allocations and then measure the time to insert $N$ elements, `free()`, and delete $N$ elements, `malloc()` from our tree.
+Here are the results across allocators.

 ![insert-delete](/images/chart-insert-delete.png)

 *Pictured Above: The five allocators compared on a runtime graph for insert delete requests.
 The time is now measured in milliseconds, while the number of requests remains the same as our previous comparison.*